strmlineapp-ux/agileflow/src/docs/design-system.md

     - **Card-level**: Deleting an entire card (like a Team or Collection) is a high-impact action.
 To prevent accidental clicks, this functionality should be placed within a `<DropdownMenu>` in the card's header, not triggered by a direct hover icon.
 -   **Drag-to-Duplicate**:
     -   **Interaction**: A designated "Add New" icon (`<Button>`) acts as a drop zone.
 While a card is being dragged, this zone becomes highlighted to indicate it can accept a drop.
-    -   **Behavior**: Dropping any card (pinned or not) onto this zone creates a deep, independent copy of the original.
+    -   **Behavior**: Dropping any card (pinned or not, from the main board or the shared panel) onto this zone creates a deep, independent copy of the original.
 The new card is given a unique ID, a modified name (e.g., with `(Copy)`), and is placed immediately after the original in the list.
+The current user's context is assigned as the new owner.
 -   **Drag-to-Assign**: This pattern allows sub-items (like **Users** or **Badges**) to be moved between different parent cards.
     - **Interaction**: A user can drag an item (e.g., a User) from one card's list.
     - **Behavior**: As the item is dragged over another card, that card's drop zone becomes highlighted.
 Dropping the item assigns it to the new card's collection.
 The original item may be removed or remain, depending on the context (e.g., assigning a user to a new admin group might not remove them from the old one).
 This is handled by the `onDragEnd` logic.